 Revenues from our intrastate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
 Revenues from our interstate transportation and storage segment are primarily reflected in gathering, transportation and other fees.
 Revenues from our midstream segment are primarily reflected in natural gas sales, NGL sales and gathering, transportation and other fees.
 Revenues from our NGL and refined products transportation and services segment are primarily reflected in NGL sales and gathering, transportation and other fees.
 Revenues from our crude oil transportation and services segment are primarily reflected in crude sales.
 Revenues from our investment in Sunoco LP segment are primarily reflected in refined product sales.
-Revenues from our investment in usable crude sales and gathering, transportation and other fees.
-Revenues from our investment are primarily reflected in gathering, transportation and other fees.
+Revenues from our investment in USAC segment are primarily reflected in gathering, transportation and other fees.
+Revenues from our all other segment are primarily reflected in natural gas sales and gathering, transportation and other fees.